cdslaborg/paramonted/generic/2/usage/sampling/paradram/input/index.md

 -   **Logical (Boolean)**
     Logical values are all **case-insensitive** and can be either `.true.`, `true`, or `t` for a `TRUE` value or `.false.`, `false`, or `f` for a `FALSE` value.
 -   **Real (Float)**
-    +   Real values are by default double-precision in MATLAB and Python programming languages, but can be `single`, `double`, or `quad` precision within the C and C++ programming languages and any precision supported by the processor within the Fortran programming language.
+    +   Real values are, by default, double-precision in MATLAB and Python programming languages.
+But they can be `single`, `double`, or `quad` precision within the C and C++ programming languages and any precision supported by the processor within the Fortran programming language.
-    +   The double precision is capable of holding up to `16` digits of precision and representing numbers as large as $\approx 10^{307}$ and as tiny as $\approx 10^{-307}$.
+    +   The double precision can hold up to `16` digits of precision and represent numbers as large as $\approx 10^{307}$ and as tiny as $\approx 10^{-307}$.
     {% include tip.html content= "To keep the representation of numbers accurate up to 16 digits, consider using the letter **`d`** instead of **`e`** for the scientific representation of numbers.
 The letter **`d`** stands for **double precision** (**`64-bit`** real/float).
 For example, the value **`1.d0` is guaranteed to be `1.0000000000000000`** in the simulation, whereas `1.e0` is only guaranteed to have single-precision accuracy.
 However, most compilers will represent this as `1.0000000000000000` upon conversion to a full-precision value.
 But in general, it won't hurt to use **`d`** in place of **`e`** for the scientific representation of double-precision values **only** within the input files (Outside the input files, the number-representation rules of the specific programming language of your choice, in which you are coding your objective function, must be followed)." %}

 ### **Verctors**